jwerak/rhde-aap-gitops-demo/docs/lab-deployment.md

   >
   > The container images are multiarchitecture, so you will be able to use it no matter if your system is `aarch64` or `x86_64`

 Remember to change visibility of both 2048 and simple-http images to "public" in each "Repository Settings"

 ### Subscriptions

 The demo makes use of Microshift, which needs OCP and Fast-Datapath repositories enabled.
 Your subscription must have them available to be used.

+e.g.:
+- Fast Datapath for RHEL 9 x86_64 (RPMs)	fast-datapath-for-rhel-9-x86_64-rpms
+- Red Hat OpenShift Container Platform 4.16 for RHEL 9 x86_64 (RPMs)	rhocp-4.16-for-rhel-9-x86_64-rpms

 ## Deploy the lab